seabeya/tech-stack/go/README.md

 val, ok := <-ch
 ```

-The second return value (`ok` here) is a boolean that indicates whether the channel is closed or not.
+The second return value (`ok`) is a boolean that indicates whether the channel is closed or not.

 - `true`: The channel is closed and no more values can be sent to it.
 - `false`: The channel is open and values can be sent to it.